johnwcowan/r7rs-work/RestartsCowan.md

 The argument *restarters* has the same semantics as the *restarters* argument of `find-restarter`.
-All available restarters are collected into a list, giving the restarters in *restarters* priority over the restarters in `(ambient-restarters)`, but excluding those whose tag is the same (in the sense of `symbol=?`) as a higher-priority restarter already on the list.
-Returns the list.
+All available restarters are collected into a list which is then returned, giving the restarters in *restarters* priority over the restarters in `(ambient-restarters)`, but excluding those whose tag is the same (in the sense of `symbol=?`) as a higher-priority restarter already on the list.
+Note that if *restarters* is a list, earlier elements in the list take priority over later ones, and the same is true for subobjects in a compound object.

 `interactor`

 A SRFI 39 / R7RS parameter whose value is an interactor procedure.
-The contract of such a procedure is as follows:
+The general contract of such a procedure is as follows:

 It accepts one argument, a list of restarters.
 The tags and the cars of the